Create a full and possibly valid cff object from a given source. This

 - x

 cffobject.
-It could be:A missing value.
-That would retrieve the
+It can be:A missing value, which retrieves the

 cffobject.The name of an installed package (